backstage/backstage/docs/getting-started/configuration.md

 - Access to a Linux-based operating system, such as Linux, MacOS or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/)
-- An account with elevated rights to install prerequisites
+- An account with elevated rights to install prerequisites on your operating system
 - If the database is not hosted on the same server as the Backstage app, the PostgreSQL port needs to be accessible (the default is 5432 or 5433)